 10. Projected Return on Investment

-Return on Investment is the biggest metric that business owners want to know.
-They want to always make more than they are spending, so they can continue to be profitable.
-To find Projected ROI, you will simply compare the Cost Per Lead to the Lead to Close Ratio.
+Return on investment is the biggest metric that business owners want to know.
+They want to always make more than they are spending so they can continue to be profitable.